 Long term parking in any city can be expensive, and Melbourne is no different.
 We suggest ditching the car and using the impressive public transport system, but if that is not an option, you can consider one of these.

 Wilson Car Park

-There is a high rise secure car park directly behind The Mansion; however, rates can be expensive, and opening times do vary.
+There is a high rise secure car park directly behind The Mansion but the rates can be expensive, and opening times do vary.
 However, they do offer an early bird special on weekdays if you enter and exit at certain times.
 On the weekends it’s much cheaper, but conditions apply, so make sure you check out their website for all the information.

 Rock Star Parking

-On the weekend from 12.30 pm Saturday until 7.30 am Monday, there are free, unrestricted parking spaces right out the right of The Mansion.
+On the weekend from 12.30 pm Saturday until 7.30 am Monday, there are free, unrestricted parking spaces right out the front of our location at The Mansion.
 During the week these spots are only available for 2 hour paid parking, so these prime spots are best for weekend guests.